 - •Parents assume FULL responsibility and liability for the rider's conduct and bicycle. - •Bicycles are allowed for students in grades 3-6 only.
-Bicycles must be in safe working condition. - •All bicycles MUST be parked in the bike rack and LOCKED.
-Students may not share a bicycle lock-only one bicycle per lock! - •Helmets MUST be worn by all students riding to and from school. - •All bicycles must be walked on school grounds. - •Children should never ride two on one bicycle. - •Students are not to loiter in or around the bike rack area at any time.
+Bicycles must be in safe working condition.
+Follow IPD quidelines and law regarding motorized bikes and scooters. - •All bicycles MUST be parked in the bike rack and LOCKED. - •Helmets MUST be worn by all students riding to and from school. - •All bicycles must be walked on school grounds. - •Skateboards may be locked up in the skateboard racks near the music classrooms.
+Helmets must be worn.